xlwang233/pytorch-DCRNN/README.md

 Log information will be saved at `saved/log/.../info.log` The best validated model will be saved at `saved/model/.../model_best.pth`

-The evaluation results acquired is recorded in test_results.log
+The best results that I obtained so far is shown in `test_results.log`